spencertipping/bash-lambda/README.md

 ## Getting started

 Load the library into your shell (the `source` line can go into .bashrc):

 ```
 $ git clone git://github.com/spencertipping/bash-lambda
 $ source bash-lambda/bash-lambda
 ```

+Loading the library takes very little time even though a new heap is created for every process.
+This is because the heap setup and sourcing of your `.bash-lambda` file (run `defs` to edit it) is all done asynchronously.
+When the background initialization is complete, a small `λ` will appear in the rightmost column of your window.

 ## Defining functions